 Part health food minimart, part minimalist diner, Natural Healthy Foods on Suffolk Street is a great spot to grab lunch.
 The airy space of this flagship store is a far cry from the more compact shop on Allison Street.
 Diners can fill their plates with vegan treats, buffet style, and then pay by weight.
 As you would expect, you can accompany your meal with a matcha latte, kombucha, or turmeric tea, to name a few options

 Unit 1 Sirius (Orion Building), 24 Suffolk Street Queensway, Birmingham B1 1LT

-There are two branches of Cherry Reds, one on York Road in Kings Heath, one on John Bright Street in the city centre.
-These cosy bistro-style cafes serve an array of home cooked meals, freshly baked cakes, and an impressive selection of drinks, both soft and otherwise.
-The menu features something for everyone, with a great selection of clearly labelled vegan options.
+This cosy bistro-style cafe situated on John Bright Street in the city centre serves an array of home cooked meals, freshly baked cakes, and an impressive selection of drinks, both soft and otherwise.
+Cherry Reds‘ menu features something for everyone, with a great selection of clearly labelled vegan options.
 Their Hearty Vegan cooked breakfast, complete with deep fried tofu, is the perfect hangover buster.
 They’re part of the Independent Birmingham card, too.